-The following guidelines will be used students to be able to participate in the graduation ceremony and receive a diploma:
+The following guidelines will be used to determine which students are able to participate in the graduation ceremony and receive a diploma:

 - To be eligible to participate in commencement activities and ceremonies, a student shall meet all state and local graduation requirements, including all applicable state testing. - 2.
 Students may only participate in 1 graduation ceremony.